About the BSL Glossary

 Welcome to the BSL Glossary Project.
 With this project, the SSC aims to develop lists of subject-specific terms (called a glossary) in British Sign Language.
 There are many places on the internet where you can now find subject specific signs in BSL.
 The SSC BSL Glossary's unique feature is that we also have definitions in BSL and often lab movies or examples to add additional background knowledge to the definition.
 Our target audience is deaf young people at school who use BSL and who want to learn independently using the internet.
 We are also pleased to know that many teachers, Communication Support Workers, interpreters and parents are using the Glossary too.

 A pilot for the Glossary project started with 80 Maths terms signed by Gerry Hughes, who was working with the late Dr Mary Brennan in 2005.
-Since then the Glossary has grown so there are today, in 2012, 850 signs and nearly as many definitions in the Science, Technology, Engineering and Maths subject areas.
+Since then the Glossary has grown so there are nearly 2000 signs and almost as many definitions in the Science, Technology, Engineering and Maths subject areas.
 We have focused on the STEM subjects to start with because we have found a strong team of Deaf scientists and Maths graduates who have helped us collect and develop BSL vocabulary in these areas.
 However, we aim to expand the Glossary into all areas of the curriculum.
 We are interested to know your views about what subject areas you would like us to tackle next.

 The Science glossary